ankith7777/BankManagementSystem/Bank-Application-main/README.md

 # Bank Application
-Simulate Bank Application With JavaFX and Database
+Simulate Bank Application With Java and Database
-### This project is related to the task of our university, which has been mentioned  by Professor Jafar Tanha
 ------------------------------------
 >***You need to do something before running the project***
 </br></br>